 Metabolic Genetics Clinic: Provided by a team of specialists, this clinic cares for children and families with known or suspected inborn errors of metabolism.
 Our state screens for 32 disorders, and most of the conditions screened for are metabolic disorders.
 Early diagnosis and treatment of inborn errors of metabolism may help prevent intellectual disabilities, developmental delays, organ damage, and, in some cases, death.

 Kapi‘olani Cleft and Craniofacial Center: Located at Kapi‘olani Medical Center, this clinic provides comprehensive diagnostics and treatments for children born with a cleft lip and/or palate and children born with craniofacial anomalies.
 Other reasons for children to come to this clinic include a sub-mucous cleft palate, speech concerns (e.g. hyper-nasal speech) and dental concerns related to the above conditions.
+We provide genetic counseling at this clinic.
 Click to learn more.

 Adult Cancer Risk Assessment Program:The aim of the Cancer Genetics Program is to identify individuals who have inherited an increased risk of cancer, provide accurate risk assessment for these individuals and their family, aid in the appropriate genetic testing, and educate them about available screening and cancer prevention strategies.
 A physician referral is encouraged.
 Please call our office for referral details.